Lowering Your Personal Debt

 Avoid credit.
 Avoid interest.
 If you don’t pay your balance each month, you’re paying interest.
 Asking yourself if a purchase is worth taking a loan for, and paying more for, will help you identify unnecessary spending.

 Pay high-interest debt first.
-Paying the most you can to the highest interest loans you have—and the minimum to the lowest—removes your most expensive debts.
+Paying the most you can to the highest interest loans you have — and the minimum to the lowest — removes your most expensive debts.
 Once high-interest debt is paid off, tackle the next highest, and so on.

 Refinance and transfer.
 The object is to pay as little interest as possible.
 Home refinancing can make a lot of sense while interest rates are low.
 With vehicles, looking for zero-percentage-rate transfer opportunities can buy you time to pay down debt.
 But zero interest percentage periods are short lived after which interest rates can jump.

 Consolidate debt into a home equity loan.
-Home equity loans typically have lower interest rates and the interest may be tax deductible, so you can pay off all high-interest debt and consolidate to
+Home equity loans typically have lower interest rates and the interest may be tax deductible, so you can pay off all high-interest debt and consolidate to one lower interest loan.

 Stick to a list.
 Buying what you need and nothing more is the most economical way to shop.
 Using coupons and other discounts are good money maneuvers, too.